 A bit tricky to clean due to sharp blades

-If your kitchen space is tight or you are looking for an all-purpose, lightweight kitchen appliance, the Vremi 3-in-1 Julienne Vegetable Peeler is for you.
-Rather than buy a peeler, mandoline, and a julienne zester separately, this vegetable peeler combines all these into one handy, compact appliance without taking up extra space in your drawers.
+If your kitchen space is tight or you are looking for an all-purpose, lightweight kitchen appliance, the Vremi 3-in-1 julienne vegetable peeler is for you.
+Rather than buy a peeler, mandoline, and a julienne zester separately, this BPA-free peeler combines all these into one handy, compact appliance without taking up extra space in your drawers.

-It is a multi-functional, three-swivel rotating blade peeler for cutting, peeling, shredding, and slicing fruit or vegetables.
-There are three heavy-duty stainless steel blades: A straight blade for skin removal, a julienne zester blade to create garnish strips, and a serrated peeling blade for softer skins.
-No need to swap out the blades: The wheels on the sides of the peeler make it simple to choose the blade style you want.
-For the most part, reviewers are happy with the performance of all three of the blades, saying each is sharp and operates smoothly.
+It is a multi-functional, three-swivel rotating blade peeler for cutting, peeling, shredding, and slicing fruits or vegetables.
+There are three stainless steel blades: a straight blade to remove skins, a julienne zester to create garnishes, and a serrated blade to peel softer skins.
+No need to swap out the blades: The wheels on the sides of the peeler make it simple to choose the blade you want.
+Reviewers are largely happy with the performance of all three of the blades, saying each is sharp and operates smoothly.

-The Vremi 3-in-1 is padded with a non-slip handle and silicone finger-grip to help prevent wrist strain, and it's is BPA-free.
-Hand-wash and -dry only.
+The Vremi 3-in-1 features a nonslip handle and silicone finger-grip to help prevent wrist strain.
+Wash it by hand only, and let it air-dry.

 Doesn't take off a lot of potato flesh with the peel